 You spent forty years building something.
-A business, a house, a portfolio β€” proof that you were here and that you provided.
+A business, a house, a portfolio — proof that you were here and that you provided.
 Then you die, and a court you never met spends the next two years deciding how much of it your children get to keep, in public, while lawyers bill by the hour against the very estate you bled to build.
 You thought a will was a plan.
-A will is a permission slip β€” and the state grades it.
+A will is a permission slip — and the state grades it.

-The short version (Quick Answer): A family trust is a legal structure that transfers ownership of your assets to a separate entity which survives you β€” so your wealth skips probate, avoids 40–60% in estate taxes and legal fees, and passes to your heirs on your terms, not the state’s.
-It costs roughly $5,000–$50,000 to set up but saves multiples of that in taxes and disputes.
+The short version (Quick Answer): A family trust is a legal structure that transfers ownership of your assets to a separate entity which survives you — so your wealth skips probate, avoids the delay, cost and publicity of court-supervised administration, and passes to your heirs on your terms, not the state’s.
+One correction worth making before anything else: the federal estate tax applies only to the portion of an estate above a $15,000,000 per-person exclusion in 2026 ($30 million for a married couple), at a top rate of 40% (IRS, “What’s new — Estate and gift tax”).
+The overwhelming majority of estates owe zero federal estate tax, so for most families the case for a trust is probate cost, speed, privacy and control — not tax.
+It costs roughly $5,000–$50,000 to set up.
 The core unhack: you own nothing in your personal name, control everything through the trust, and leave your heirs a functioning system instead of a legal disaster.
+For moving money across borders without the hidden bank spread, Wise uses the real mid-market rate with a flat, visible fee.

 Affiliate Disclosure: This article may contain affiliate links.
 If you click a link and make a qualifying purchase, we may earn a commission at no extra cost to you.
 Our editorial judgments are independent of affiliate relationships.
-Full disclosure β†’
+Full disclosure →

 Why Your Will Is Useless (And Why Probate Is a Hack Against Your Family)

 Most people believe a will is a plan.
 It isn’t.
 A will is a permission request to the state.
-When you die, it goes to probate β€” a public, expensive, multi-year process where a court validates your wishes, lawyers bill by the hour, and your estate pays 3–7% of its value just to transfer what’s already yours to your kids.
-Your affairs become public record.
+When you die, it goes to probate — a public, expensive, multi-year process where a court validates your wishes, lawyers bill by the hour, and your estate pays a meaningful slice of its value just to transfer what’s already yours to your kids.
+How big a slice is set by state law, not by a rule of thumb.
+California is the clearest example because its fees are statutory: California Probate Code § 10810 sets attorney compensation at 4% of the first $100,000 of the gross estate, 3% of the next $100,000, 2% of the next $800,000, 1% of the next $9 million and 0.5% of the next $15 million — and the personal representative is entitled to the same schedule again under § 10800, so the estate effectively pays it twice.
+Court filing fees, appraisal and publication costs sit on top.
+Your affairs also become public record.
 Disputes invite legal warfare.
 And the state takes its cut first.

 A family trust avoids this entirely.
 Instead of dying and triggering probate, the trust simply continues.
-Assets titled in the trust’s name never “die” β€” they transfer to the next beneficiary according to rules you wrote.
+Assets titled in the trust’s name never “die” — they transfer to the next beneficiary according to rules you wrote.
 No court.
 No public filing.
 No lawyers arguing with distant relatives.
 Your family executes your plan in weeks, not years.

 The “Owner of Nothing, Control Everything” Advantage

 Here’s the reframe the whole strategy turns on: you can structure your life so you personally own almost nothing, yet control and benefit from everything.
 A lawsuit against you finds empty pockets, because your assets sit in the trust, not your personal name.
 Your business operates through an LLC inside the trust.
 Your real estate is titled to the trust.
 Your bank accounts are trust accounts.
-Meanwhile you live exactly as before β€” same house, same cars, same life β€” because you’re the trustee who distributes to yourself.
+Meanwhile you live exactly as before — same house, same cars, same life — because you’re the trustee who distributes to yourself.

 This isn’t hiding money or tax evasion.
 It’s legal architecture.
 If someone sues you, they can’t touch trust assets.
 If you face a judgment, creditors can’t seize what you don’t personally own.
 If you divorce, the trust assets you transferred before the divorce are typically protected (jurisdiction-dependent).
 If you die, the trust passes assets without probate delay.